scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 **More comments from audience**

-Lucy: "exchange coffee for knowledge :D"
+L: "exchange coffee for knowledge :D"

 ### Rocket chat